Kava-Labs/kava/migrate/v0_26/migrate.md

 - The version of `kava` for Kava 16 is `v0.26.0`
-- The Kava 16 chain will be shutdown with a `SoftwareUpgradeProposal` that activates at approximately 15:00 UTC on April 27th, 2024.
+- The Kava 16 chain will be shutdown with a `SoftwareUpgradeProposal` that activates at approximately 15:00 UTC on TBD, 2024.

 ## Dependency Changes